Breast Implant Illness Symptoms List: 6 Key Signs to Know

 There is no set time period during which the symptoms of breast implant illness generally start.
 Rather, some patients may experience symptoms after just a few months of having implants while others don’t experience symptoms for several years.

-What Kind of Health Problems Can Breast Implants Cause?
+What Kind of Health Problems Can Breast Implant Surgery Cause?

 Unfortunately, some cases of breast implant illness have been linked to other autoimmune disorders.
 It is unclear whether those with pre-existing autoimmune disorders later go on to develop breast implant illness or if those with a propensity for autoimmune issues are more likely to develop BII.
 There does appear to be some relation between these two conditions, however.